adamlazz/rsink/README.md

 ## Installation

-To install `rsink.sh`, open a terminal window and run the command:
+To install `rsink`, open a terminal window and run the command:

 ```
-git clone https://github.com/adamlazz/rsink.git; cd rsink; chmod +x install.sh; ./install.sh`
+git clone https://github.com/adamlazz/rsink.git; cd rsink; chmod +x install; ./install`
 ```

-To run `rsink.sh`, set up your config file and profiles (below) and run:
+To run `rsink`, set up your config file and profiles (below) and run:

 ```
-cd ~/.rsink/rsink.sh; ./rsink.sh
+cd ~/.rsink/rsink; ./rsink
 ```

-You can also [automate] [3] `rsink.sh` using `crontab`.
+You can also [automate] [3] `rsink` using `crontab`.

 ## Configuration

-The `config` file provides instructions for `rsync` on the source and destinations of your backups.
+The `config` file provides instructions for `rsync` on the sources and destinations of your backups.
 Each line of the file is formatted like so:

 ```
 profile source desintation_drive destination_folder exclude1 exclude2 ...